Notice

 Campfires

-Bonfires or Open air fires are not permitted in public areas or Whistler’s parks at any time.
+No fires of any kind are permitted when the fire risk is High or Extreme.
+Bonfires or open-air fires are not permitted in public areas or Whistler’s parks at any time.

 Check the Fire Danger Rating

-Permit Use
+Permit use

-Permit Validity
+Permit validity

-Barbecues in Parks
+Barbecues in parks

 The Province of British Columbia also implements fire bans and restrictions.
 These apply to BC Parks, Crown lands, and private lands outside of the municipal boundaries.

-Find BC Wildfire Service Fire Bans and Restrictions.
+For more, visit BC Wildfire Service Fire Bans and Restrictions.

 Fireworks

-Apply for a commercial fireworks permit
+Apply for a commercial fireworks permit (PDF)

 Yard waste burning not permitted